HuskyHacks/clarion/README.md

 This is **extremely** experimental.

 ## Concept & Disclaimer
 [This article](https://zolder.io/using-honeytokens-to-detect-aitm-phishing-attacks-on-your-microsoft-365-tenant/) from Zolder describes the concept quite well.
-This is not my original idea and the credit goes to them it.
+This is not my original idea and the credit goes to them for it.

 M365 allows you to inject custom CSS into the M365 login screen through the Company Branding settings.
 Ostensibly, this allows you to put a cool background image on your login page.